EthanKeng/Audio-Decomposition/README.md

 1. (Only needs to be run once after downloading from GitHub) run ScrapeInstruments.py and ProcessInstruments.py one time each (will take a while)
    ```
    pip3 install -r requirements.txt
+   pip3 install pydub  # For audio format conversion

    python3 ScrapeInstruments.py
    python3 ProcessInstruments.py
    ```
    InstrumentAudioFiles and InstrumentData should now be filled

-3. Upload filetypes that soundfile.read() can process to the In folder
+2. Prepare your audio files:
+   - For WAV files: Place them directly in the `In` folder
+   - For other formats (MP3, M4A, OGG):
+     - Place them in the `OtherFormat` folder
+     - Run the converter:
+       ```
+       python3 audio_format_convertor.py
+       ```
+     - Converted WAV files will appear in the `In` folder

-4. Go into Main.py and change any parameters, primarily the whitelist or blacklist of instruments for the song
+3. Go into Main.py and change any parameters, primarily the whitelist or blacklist of instruments for the song

-5. Run Main.py
+4. Run Main.py
    PlayBack should now have a file for each input

-7. Run Display.py to see results!
+5. Run Display.py to see results!